magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_toward-the-unconditioned.md

 quenched, confusion will arise again.

 Whenever we create good actions, goodness arises in the mind.
 It arises from its cause.
-This is called If we understand causes in this way, we can create those causes and the results will naturally follow.
+This is called *kusala.* If we understand causes in this way, we can create those causes and the results will naturally follow.

 But people don’t usually create the right causes.
 They want goodness so much, and yet they don’t work to bring it about.
 All they get are bad